Not-A-Main

 ½ c. slivered almonds, toasted Add at time of serving.
 Serve at room temperature.

-Source: based on Giada De Laurentiis in Bon Appétit (April 2006)
+Source: Giada De Laurentiis in Bon Appétit (April 2006)

 Alternative Pizza Sauce